katarinaavucic/AnagramGame/README.md

    commands are.

 ### Code Smells
-- Long Method in AnagramUseCase: the playAnagramGame() method is quite lengthy, however, most of the code is printing lines to the user and calls to protected methods.
+- Long Method in AnagramGameUseCase: the playAnagramGame() method is quite lengthy, however, most of the code is printing lines to the user and calls to protected methods.
 Thus, I have made sure to well comment what everything does for easy readability.
+- Long Class with AnagramGameUseCase: this class started small, but as more methods were added it became very lengthy.
+In order to reduce the size of this class, I would create a separate class called AnagramCheckerUseCase and have both classes be subclasses of AnagramGame.
+  That way, both could inherit the necessary methods needed to execute the game (like checkAnagrams), but be smaller classes.
+However, I did not have enough lines of code to do this, so I left the implementation as is.
 - Primitive Obsession with difficulty levels: using Strings for the difficulty levels ("easy", "medium", "hard") could cause errors.
 If this were a bigger project, I would have created a class for them, but with such a small program it is not as necessary.